Transferring Property

 Types of Deeds: Warranty and Quitclaim

-Warranty Deed: The most common way to transfer property is through a warranty deed (sometimes called a "grant deed").
-A warranty deed transfers ownership and also explicitly promises the new owner that the grantor/seller holds good title to the property.
+Warranty Deed: A warranty deed establishes ownership and explicitly promises the new owner that the grantor/seller holds good title to the property.
+A good title means no encumbrances on the property, such as liens or easements.

-- A warranty deed says: "I promise that I own the property I am giving you and the title to it is good,"
+- A warranty deed says: "I promise that I own the property I am giving you and the title to it is good"

 - A quitclaim deed says: "I'm giving you whatever interest I have in this property, but I'm not making any promises about it.
-My title might not be good and someone else might even own the property, but whatever I have is now yours."
+My title might not be good, and someone else might even own the property, but whatever I have is now yours."

 Holding Title: Joint Tenancy and Tenancy in Common